THE PROBLEM OF ISOLATION AND THE POWER OF GROUPS

 We’ve been facilitating this kind of group in our home for over eight years and it’s where Hope for Hurting Parents support groups began.
-When parents began asking about groups in their location and there weren’t any, we decided to write a manual to help them start one.
+When parents began asking about groups in their location and there weren’t any, we decided to write a guide to help them start one.

 YOU AS A FACILITATOR